 Museum of Colorado Prisons

 Housed in a former women's correctional facility in Cañon City, both the exhibits and venue of the Museum of Colorado Prisons reflect the history of the state's prison system — not to mention the inmates and staff who roamed the historical cell house and whose spirits are rumored to linger.
 Reports of cold spots and the smell of tobacco have been attributed to the old laundry room, while a female prisoner is said to haunt cell 19, where she passed away.
-For an in-depth experience, book a spot on one of the Paranormal Investigation Nights in October, when experts lead a thrilling ghost hunt complete with the latest technology to capture your own proof.
+For an in-depth experience, book a spot on one of the Paranormal Investigation Nights, when experts lead a thrilling ghost hunt complete with the latest technology to capture your own proof.

 Cripple Creek